[2 MIN READ]

 It may cause difficulty swallowing, especially during spring and fall.

 Talk to your Swedish physician if you have trouble swallowing.

 Eosinophilic esophagitis is a disease characterized by the presence of a large number of eosinophils, a type of white blood cell, which causes inflammation in the esophagus.
 This inflammation can lead to stiffening or narrowing of the esophagus, which can lead to difficulty swallowing (dysphagia) or food getting stuck in the esophagus.
 The cause in adults has not been clearly identified, but an allergic reaction to environmental and/or food allergens have been suggested in individuals who are genetically susceptible.
 There is a strong association with food allergies, environmental allergies, asthma, and atopic dermatitis.
-Hence the worsening of symptoms during Spring and Fall.
+Hence the worsening of symptoms during spring and fall.
 This condition was initially thought to be rare, but has been increasing over the years, possibly due to increasing recognition.
-Current estimates of this condition may be as high as 2-3 per 10,000 individuals.
+Current estimates of this condition may be as high as two to three per 10,000 individuals.

 There are two basic approaches to treating eosinophilic esophagitis.
 One is to use medication (steroids to coat the esophagus), and the other is to change your diet.
 The most common dietary change is a six-food elimination diet, in which you remove milk, egg, soy, wheat, nuts/tree nuts, and fish/shellfish.
 A targeted-elimination diet can also be considered as well as referral to an allergist/immunologist.
-Currently treatment is directed at controlling symptoms, reducing eosinophil levels in the tissue, and preventing complications of the disease, such as food impactions.
+Currently, treatment is directed at controlling symptoms, reducing eosinophil levels in the tissue, and preventing complications of the disease, such as food impactions.

 Find a doctor